AshfaqNaina/LibraryManagementSystem/README.md

 is created by using C#.Net(Front end) and Microsoft SQL server (Back end) in the IDE(Microsoft Visual Studio 2017 Enterprise)
 *******************************************************************
-Library Management Software is managing book details, student details, books withdraw, books return in modern style UI design...and it is developed by
+Library Management Software is managing book details, student details, books withdraw, books return in modern style UI design...and it supports Email Services,it is developed by
 *****Ashfaq******